-Korwin Consulting is using a mixed methods approach to evaluate the structure and strategies of Nuestro Texas.
-Our analysis includes a review of communications and reports related to the goals, development, and implementation of the campaign; interviews with partner and ally organization staff members, policy makers, and human rights experts who gathered and listened to stories told by women living in the Valley about the impact that the lack of health care access had on them and their community; interviews and focus groups with Nuestro Texas activists; and an examination of media coverage of the campaign.
-Nuestro Texas partner organizations will use the evaluation findings to strengthen their future work in reproductive justice and human rights and to inform others in those fields about effective strategies, the benefits and challenges of partnership on the campaign.
-We also will work with lead activists in the Valley to provide findings that will be useful to them and their teams of Poderosas.
+Korwin Consulting used a mixed methods approach to evaluate the structure and strategies of Nuestro Texas.
+Our analysis included a review of communications and reports related to the goals, development, and implementation of the campaign; interviews with partner and ally organization staff members, policy makers, and human rights experts who have heard the women of the Valley talk about the impact that the lack of health care access had on them and their community; interviews and focus groups with Nuestro Texas activists; and an examination of media coverage of the campaign.
+In addition to this in-depth evaluation, Korwin Consulting developed a concise case study report making the case for applying an international human rights framework to other progressive grassroots social justice campaigns in the U.S.